-- Spread coconut on small rimmed baking sheet.
+- Spread coconut on large rimmed baking sheet.
 Toast until light brown, stirring occasionally, about 8 minutes.
-Cool.
+Remove from baking sheet and cool.
 Maintain oven temperature.

-- Spray large rimmed baking sheet with nonstick spray.
+- Spray the baking sheet with nonstick spray.
 Mix oats and next 8 ingredients in large bowl.
 Spread on sheet.
 Bake until oats are golden, stirring occasionally, about 25-30 minutes.